 2. Advanced Program Area Coursework.
 The minimum number of earned credit hours required for the Ph.D. degree in Psychology varies according to the student's Program Area (see Appendices A through G) but is typically 72 credit hours or more (see your Division Director for clarification of specific requirements).
 No more than 6 practicum credits (PSY 670) can be counted toward the Ph.D. course requirements.
-Research courses (PSY 680, 681) cannot be used to satisfy elective or advanced content course requirements, but only with the written approval of the Division Director and the Chairman.
+Research courses (PSY 680, 681) cannot be used to satisfy elective or advanced content course requirements.
+Special Projects (PSY 682) and Readings (PSY 684) can be used to satisfy elective or advanced content course requirements, but only with the written approval of the Division Director and the Chairman.
 In order to remain in good standing within the Department, independent of program area, students must be enrolled for a minimum of 9 credit hours per semester (excluding Summer Sessions) until all advanced coursework has been completed and a dissertation project initiated.
-In addition, students must maintain a "B" average or better in all advanced coursework attempted with no single grade recorded below a "C".
-All "Incompletes" in courses comprising part of the student's degree program must be removed from a student's records before any degree can be awarded.
+In addition, students must maintain a "B" average or better in all advanced coursework attempted with no single grade recorded below a "C-".
+All

+"Incompletes" in courses comprising part of the student's degree program must be removed from a student's records before any degree can be awarded.